CESSProject/doc-v2/developer/tutorials/cess-js-sdk.md

 ]
 ```

 Each item is a bucket with the `key` as its bucket name.
-So this user has three buckets, named `xhftBucket`, `test`, and `test2`.
+So this user has three buckets, named `xhftBucket`, `test`, and `test2`. `xhftBucket` bucket has one item inside, with `test` and `test2` being two empty buckets.

-We can query more details about the particular bucket with `queryBucketInfo()`.
+We can query more details about a particular bucket with `queryBucketInfo()`.
 It returns an object with the following shape.

 ```ts
 {